 If you’re the type to try local cafes before chain restaurants, these four unique places to eat in Gatlinburg will appeal to you.
 Off the beaten path and infused with southern hospitality and charm, visitors savor eating at these restaurants because the service is good, food excellent and atmosphere picturesque.
-Stop in for a meal any time of day to be rewarded with some of the best flavors this side of the Mississippi.

 1) Pancake Pantry